IgniteUI/igniteui-docfx/en/components/grids_templates/multi_row_layout.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="grid-multi-row-layout-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>

-The declaration of `Multi Row Layout` is achieved using [`igx-column-layout`]({environment:angularApiUrl}/classes/igxcolumnlayoutcomponent.html) component.
-Those `igx-column-layout` components should be considered as specific blocks.
-There should be no columns outside of those blocks and no usage of IgxColumnGroupComponent when using Multi Row Layout.
-All columns should be withing `igx-column-layout` when using multi row layout grid, even when there is a single column in the layout block.
+The declaration of `Multi Row Layout` is achieved through [`igx-column-layout`]({environment:angularApiUrl}/classes/igxcolumnlayoutcomponent.html) component.
+Those `igx-column-layout` components should be considered as specific blocks, which contain `igx-column` component.
+There should be no columns outside of those blocks and no usage of `IgxColumnGroupComponent` when applying Multi Row Layout.
 Each block should define complete [grid layout](https://www.w3.org/TR/css-grid-1/) structure.

  The virtual directive will use those blocks as a base to determine the virtual chunks.
-Good practice will be splitting the columns into more blocks(IgxColumnLayoutComponent)
+For better performance split the columns into more `igx-column-layout` blocks if the layout allows it.

-IgxColumnComponent will expose 4 @Input properties to determine the location and size of each cell:
+IgxColumnComponent will expose 4 `@Input` properties to determine the location and size of each cell:
 * `colEnd` - column index where the current field should end.
 The amount of columns between colStart and colEnd will determine the amount of spanning columns to that field
 * `rowEnd` - row index where the current field should end.
 The amount of rows between rowStart and rowEnd will determine the amount of spanning rows to that field
 * `colStart` - column index from which the field is starting